Straight pride: Chipman, New Brunswick, Canada (2018)

-In October 2018, Chipman, New Brunswick resident Glenn Bishop put up a straight pride flag, which was taken down a short while later by LGBTQ people.
+In October 2018, Glenn Bishop, a resident of Chipman, New Brunswick, raised a straight pride flag in the center of the town with approval from the village council.
+It was taken down by LGBTQ activists after the better part of a day.
 Hoisting the straight flag was likened to "putting up a swastika" by local Margaret Clark.
-The flag drew further protests.
+The flag drew further protests and calls for an apology from the council members who allowed it to be flown.

 San Francisco Bay Area, California, United States (2019)

-Don Grundmann, a Bay Area chiropractor, founded the National Straight Pride Coalition (NSPC) in Spring of 2019 for "protecting traditional gender roles, Christianity, heterosexuality, Western Civilization, babies, and the contributions of whites to Western Civilization from the malevolence of the homosexual movement".
+Don Grundmann, a Bay Area chiropractor, founded the National Straight Pride Coalition (NSPC) in the spring of 2019 for "protecting traditional gender roles, Christianity, heterosexuality, Western Civilization, babies, and the contributions of whites to Western Civilization from the malevolence of the homosexual movement".
 Grundmann had previously founded Citizens Against Perversion and American Warrior Ministry.
 The NSPC's first event was planned to be at Modesto, California's Mancini Bowl, the Graceada Park amphitheater, but the permit was denied for safety and compatibility issues, and because their insurance was voided.
-After failing again to get the needed insurance for a public venue because of the nature of their event, they moved the rally to a private space but were shut down by the owners when they were alerted the event was live streaming and more counter-protesters would likely arrive.
-The owners were unaware of the nature of the event or group and have disavowed their involvement.
+After failing again to get the required insurance for a public venue because of the nature of their event, they moved the rally to a private space.
+This was shut down by the owners when they were alerted that the event was being live-streamed and counter-protesters would likely arrive.
+The owners, who were unaware of the nature of the event and the group hosting it, later disavowed their involvement.
 After the rally was kicked out of the private venue, they moved to the parking lot of the area's Planned Parenthood, which was closed.
-Reports were that around 20 supporters attended, short of the 500 that Grundmann had predicted; counter-protestors outnumbered participants ten-to-one.
+Reports claim that around twenty supporters attended, short of the five hundred that Grundmann had predicted.
+Counter-protesters outnumbered participants ten-to-one.